Subelliptic Gevrey spaces: Subelliptic Gevrey spaces on the Heisenberg Group

 \subsection{Proof of Proposition \ref{PR:HnRiesz}}

-Recalling that $\partial^\alpha=X_1\dots X_{|\alpha|}$, to prove the statement we will make use of the explicit symbolic calculus of $\mathbb{H}_n$.
-In particular we look at the matrices associated with the infinitesimal representations of the operators involved. \\

 To simplify the notation, once again, we will work with the three-dimensional case, i.e., $n=1$.
 Formulae \eqref{matrix2} and \eqref{matrix3} provide explicit expressions for the entries of the matrices associated with the vector fields of the elements of the canonical basis of $\mathfrak h_1$.
-A quick glance at these matrices suggests we should consider an equivalent basis for $\mathfrak h_1$ whose associated matrix representations have all null entries except on one (upper or lower) diagonal.
+As in the case of $SU(2)$, a quick glance at these matrices suggests we should consider an equivalent basis for the complexification of $\mathfrak h_1$ whose associated matrix representations have all null entries except on one (upper or lower) diagonal.
 Thus we define